pengwei715/pengwei715.github.io/_posts/2024-02-22-RLHF-PPO-part1.md

 ---
 layout: post
-title: "RLHF-PPO-part1"
+title: RLHF-PPO-part1
-description: "learning how to use PPO to do RLHF with phi2 model"
+description: learning how to use PPO to do RLHF with phi2 model
 tags: LLM, PPO, RLHF
 ---